jindai1783/CV/README.md

 ### Summary

-Curious, artistic, reserved.
+Curious, imaginative, reserved.
 Celebrating the graduation from world top university with minimum viable grade.
 A great navigator in every projects and ever, approaching challenges with intuition yet structure.
 Entrepreneurial, exploratory and seeking for growth.
 Love multicultural team, love productivity, love a stage that promotes craftsmanship.

 ### Skills